usethesource/rascal-website/courses/Recipes/Languages/Exp/Combined/Manual/Manual.md

 ```

 Now we need an abstract definition of the Exp language, where
-the non-terminals of the grammar lign up with the ((AlgebraicDataType)) names:
+the non-terminals of the grammar lign up with the ((Rascal:AlgebraicDataType)) names:
 ```rascal-commands,continue
 data Exp
     = con(int n)